o3de/o3de.org/content/docs/user-guide/features/platforms/mobile-performance.md

 Follow these guidelines when creating geometry for your mobile game:
 + Use fewer individual objects to significantly reduce the draw calls\.
 We recommend 750 or less draw calls on mobile devices\.
 + Use instances where appropriate\.
-To do so, create a slice in Lumberyard Editor and then instantiate multiple instances of that slice in the level\.
+To do so, create a slice in O3DE Editor and then instantiate multiple instances of that slice in the level\.
 + Add support for geometry level of detail \([LOD](/docs/userguide/ly-glos-chap#lod)\)\.
 Each LOD should be a 50% reduction of geometry\.
   + Group the high resolution LOD model under `_lod0_objectname`\.
   + Group the next LOD model under `_lod1_objectname_group`\.